raysan5/rres/design/README.md

 # rres design concerns

-This file list some of the main concerns overcomed when designing rres file format and the decisions took on the process.
+This file list some of the main concerns overcomed when designing rres file format and the decisions taken on the process.

+The type of concerns are organized into 4 categories:

+ - 1. File Structure Concerns
+ - 2. Data Types Concerns
+ - 3. Implementation Concerns
+ - 4. Future Concerns / Improvements

 ## 1. File Structure Concerns